linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh/connect-to-server-over-ssh-on-linux/index.md

 1. Ensure you have a Linux server with an SSH server (like OpenSSH) installed.
 Most Linux distributions have an SSH server preinstalled.
 If you wish to deploy a new server, follow the [Getting Started](/docs/getting-started/) guide to create a Linode.

-1. Your local computer will need an SSH client that can be used through a terminal application.
+1. Your local computer needs an SSH client that can be used through a terminal application.
 Most modern Linux distributions have SSH installed and ready to use.x

 ## Open the Terminal